junxit/us-congress-bills-119/bill.md

       - **(i)** be designed in a manner consistent with—
         - **(I)** the recommendations of the Council on Environmental Quality included in the study submitted pursuant to section 110 of the National Environmental Policy Act of 1969 (42 U.S.C.
 4336d) titled “Council on Environmental Quality Report to Congress on the Potential for Online and Digital Technologies to Address Delays in Reviews and Improve Public Accessibility and Transparency under 42 U.S.C.
 4332(2)(C)”; and
         - **(II)** the minimum functional requirements described in section 5(a)(2);
-      - **(ii)** serve as a centralized platform for tracking and displaying real-time data on environmental reviews and authorizations made available through application programming interfaces or other reporting mechanisms from Federal agency systems that are compliant with the data standards and data architecture described in this Act;
+      - **(ii)** serve as a platform for tracking and displaying real-time data on environmental reviews and authorizations made available through application programming interfaces or other reporting mechanisms from Federal agency systems that are compliant with the data standards and data architecture described in this Act;
+      - **(iii)** be supported by a decentralized, cross-network digital infrastructure software that ensures vendor neutrality and interoperability of data and models across Federal agencies;
-      - **(iii)** include a mechanism for the dissemination of relevant information (such as a notice of intent for public comment, public meetings, project statuses, or a notice of intent to begin an environmental review) to local communities, as applicable;
+      - **(iv)** include a mechanism for the dissemination of relevant information (such as a notice of intent for public comment, public meetings, project statuses, or a notice of intent to begin an environmental review) to local communities, as applicable;
-      - **(iv)** allow a project sponsor to submit all necessary documentation for environmental reviews and authorizations in one unified and secure portal;
+      - **(v)** allow a project sponsor to submit all necessary documentation for environmental reviews and authorizations in one unified and secure portal;
-      - **(v)** support interactive, digital, and cloud-based tools enabling applicants to edit documents and collaborate with relevant Federal agencies in real time;
+      - **(vi)** support interactive, digital, and cloud-based tools enabling applicants to edit documents and collaborate with relevant Federal agencies in real time;
-      - **(vi)** support visual features, including video, animation, geographic information system displays, interactive maps, and three-dimensional renderings;
+      - **(vii)** support visual features, including video, animation, geographic information system displays, interactive maps, and three-dimensional renderings;
-      - **(vii)** provide for the exchange of information to and from Federal agency data systems via an application programming interface or another reporting mechanisms;
+      - **(viii)** provide for the exchange of information to and from Federal agency data systems via an application programming interface or another reporting mechanisms;
-      - **(viii)** allow for the submission of geospatial data associated with project location, footprint, and impact;
+      - **(ix)** allow for the submission of geospatial data associated with project location, footprint, and impact;
-      - **(ix)** support automatic documentation of submission and process timelines; and
+      - **(x)** support automatic documentation of submission and process timelines; and
-      - **(x)** allow the following metrics to be tracked over time—
+      - **(xi)** allow the following metrics to be tracked over time—
         - **(I)** estimates of achieved efficiencies, such as reductions in the time between receipt of applications and final authorization decisions;
         - **(II)** comparisons of authorization timelines before and after the implementation of this Act;
         - **(III)** usage of the authorization portal and other statistics from the Digital Analytics Program;